Light-City/CPlusPlusThings/english/basic_content/sizeof/README.md

 int main()
 {
     /**
-     * @brief 8 8 16  派生类虚继承多个虚函数，会继承所有虚函数的vptr
+     * @brief 8 8 16  The derived class inherits multiple virtual functions and inherits the VPTR of all virtual functions */ cout<<sizeof(A)<<" "<<sizeof(B)<<" "<<sizeof(C);
-     */
-    cout<<sizeof(A)<<" "<<sizeof(B)<<" "<<sizeof(C);